Valentine’s day is an annual festival to celebrate romance, love, friendship and admiration. Here’s 16 fun facts about Valentine’s Day

 There are over 200,000 wedding proposals on Valentine’s Day globally.

-Do you have any interesting, weird or fun facts about Valentine’s Day that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Valentine’s Day?
+Share them in the comments below!